 Campbell was a moderate Republican leader according to GovTrack's own analysis of bill sponsorship from Campbell’s time serving in the Senate.
+Campbell’s bills had a total of 767 cosponsors in the 108th Congress.

 Use this chart to compare Campbell to other members of the Senate in the 108th Congress on leadership and ideology.